patrick012016/college-quiz-quizazu-mobile-app/README.md

     * `RANGE` (Range Slider Questions)

 * **Quick join via QR code:** Integrated with the `Quickie` library for fast lobby joining via camera.
-* **Live timers & Results:** Synchronized countdown timers and immediate visual feedback on correct/incorrect answers directly on the device.
+* **Live timers & results:** Synchronized countdown timers and immediate visual feedback on correct/incorrect answers directly on the device.

 ## Built with